|

 responsibility.

-If a state is
+If a state is manifestly

-a timely and decisive manner and in accordance with the U.N.
+decisive manner and in accordance with the U.N.
+Charter. |

 |